German aircraft carrier I (1915): General characteristics

 Once converted, it would have been 158 meters long overall and 149.6 m long between perpendiculars.
 The ship had a beam of 18.8 m and a draft of 7.43 m, and displaced 12,585 metric tons.
 The ship was powered by two sets of Blohm & Voss geared turbines that drove a pair of screws, the diameter of which is not known.
 The details of the boiler system and electrical power plant are unknown.
+The boilers would have been vented through a single large funnel that would have been placed on the starboard side of the top flight deck, along with a small island.
+The ship would have had a top speed of 21 kn.

 The ship was to have been equipped with two 82 m-long hangar decks for wheeled aircraft and a third 128 m-long hangar deck for seaplanes; all of the hangars were 18.5 m wide.
 The flight deck would have been 128.5 m long and 18.7 m wide.
 All three of the hangars and flight deck were intended to have been mounted above the main structural deck.
 The ship's designers intended to mount a take off deck on the bow, which would have been 30 m long and 10.5 m wide.
 According to naval historian Erich Gröner, the ship was designed to carry either 13 fixed-wing or 19 folding-wing seaplanes, along with around 10 wheeled aircraft.
+The historian Peter Schenk concurs, stating that ten wheeled fighter aircraft would have been kept on the deck, along with thirteen to nineteen floatplanes that would have been used for reconnaissance, torpedo attacks, and bombing.
 Rene Greger estimated the ship to carry eight to ten fighter aircraft and a combination of fifteen to twenty bombers and torpedo-floatplanes.